hadley/adv-r/docs-function.md

       #'
       sum <- function(..., na.rm = TRUE) {}

 You can also opt to document multiple functions in one file.
 If you want to do so, use the `@rdname` tag to manully specify the name of the rd file (if you omit this it's done automatically in a way that every object gets its own documentation).
 You should be careful about documenting too many functions in one file because it gets confusing (which parameter belongs to which function?), but it can be useful if the functions are tightly connected.

+      mean <- function()

 You can get documentation on a given tag with `?TagName`.
 For example, if you wanted to get help on the param tag, you'd do `?TagParam`.
 (Unfortunately you can't do `?@param` because of a technical limitation in Rd files.)

-### Documenting a function
+## Documenting functions (and methods)

 When documenting a function, the first decision you need to make is whether you want to export it or not.
 Exporting is described more in [[namespaces]], but basically when you export a function you are saying it is ready for use and you are making a commitment to keep it around in a similar form for the near future.
 All exported functions need to be documented.
 You don't have to document internal functions, but it can be a good idea if they're particularly complicated.
 Few users will read the documentation for internal functions, but it will be useful for you so when come back to them in the future you don't need to struggle to recall what the inputs and outputs are.